meshonline/Screen-Space-Global-Illumination/README.md

 GI = lightColor * max(0, dot(lightNormal, lightToPixelNormal)) * max(0, dot(pixelNormal, pixelToLightNormal))

-I use Urho3D game engine to test the effect, the resolution is 8 x 8, it can run in realtime!
+I use Urho3D game engine to test the effect, here is a screenshot:

 ![ssgi.jpg](http://www.mesh-online.net/ssgi.jpg)

-Notice the color bleeding effect on the floor, the green curtain and the red cloth bled amazing colors on the floor, the wood floor also bled soft colors on the green curtain.
+Notice the color bleeding effect on the floor, the green curtain and the red cloth bled amazing colors on the floor, and the wood floor also bled soft colors on the green curtain.

 ### TODO
 This is just an experiment, there are a few issues to be fixed.